AdrianVarnier/override/level02/walkthrough.md

    0x0000000000400869 <+85>:    lea    -0x110(%rbp),%rdx          // user_name[112]
 [...]
  ```
-There is an offset of 48 bytes beetween the password buffer and the user_name buffer.
-So we know that only the first 40 bytes will contain the password.
+There is an offset of 48 bytes between `password` and `user_name`, so we know that our password will start 48 bytes before `user_name`, and that only the 40 first bytes will contain the actual password.

-Next, we need to print the stack and find out where our buffer is, and this allows us to also peek at values stored higher on the stack:
+Next, we need to print the stack and find out where our buffer is.
+This also allows us to peek at values stored higher on the stack:
 ```Shell
 level02@OverRide:~$ ./level02
 ===== [ Secure Access System v1.0 ] =====